shivaanik123/ProductIQ/README.md

-# FeatureRank: AI-Powered Feature Prioritization Tool
+# ProductIQ: AI-Powered Feature Prioritization Tool

 ## 📌 Overview
-FeatureRank is a data-driven **feature prioritization tool** designed to help product managers, engineers, and teams rank product features effectively.
+ProductIQ is a data-driven **feature prioritization tool** designed to help product managers, engineers, and teams rank product features effectively.
 Using frameworks like **RICE** and **MoSCoW**, FeatureRank provides insights into which features should be prioritized for development.
 The tool supports CSV uploads, manual data entry, and dynamic visualization.

 ## 🚀 Features
 - **🔢 RICE & MoSCoW Prioritization** – Choose between **RICE (Reach, Impact, Confidence, Effort)** or **MoSCoW (Must Have, Should Have, etc.)** frameworks.